 Ask the Advocate: Issues that Impact Long-term Survivors

-Long-term survivors of the HIV epidemic face unique challenges as they age with HIV.
+Long-term survivors face unique challenges as they age with HIV.
 So we asked community advocates for H-I-V.net: In your opinion, what are some issues that are impacting long-term survivors (LTS) of HIV/AIDS?
 Here are their responses!

 Issues that impact long-term survivors

 "It’s amazing that the issues impacting Long-term Survivors is being discussed and recognized more now.
 We weren’t supposed to live this long, so aging with HIV is a challenge that I believe needs more attention and shouldn’t be looked at as a whole but by gender, race, and treatment consumption.
 It is already known that women age differently than men.
 It is known that women experience various hormonal changes through their aging.
 It needs to be studied how HIV impacts an individual in those various stages.
 Also recognizing PLHIV that are vertical transmissions as Long-Term Survivors; it’s a specific population constantly overlooked in the LTS category and it does a disservice to not hear their experiences, elevate their voices, and learn what it’s like to live with HIV literally your entire life and what impact that has taken on their body." - Kamaria